sfc-gh-trichards/snowcli/README.md

 - Update existing applications with code and dependencies automatically altered as needed.
 - Deployment artifacts are automatically managed and uploaded to Snowflake stages.

-## Limitations of Snowflake CLI

-Snowflake CLI has the following limitation:

-- To run Streamlit in Snowflake using Snowflake CLI, your Snowflake account must have access to the Streamlit private preview.

 ## Install Snowflake CLI

 ### Install with Homebrew (Mac only)